jhenningsen/Equity_Analysis/README.md

 # Equity_Analysis

 This repository is a collection of computational analyses, models, and scripts for the study of equities.
-The goal is to provide a comprehensive toolkit for quantitative research in financial markets.
+The goal is to provide a toolkit for quantitative research in financial markets.

 ## Table of Contents